 The act of dedicating a child to the Lord lets God know that you recognize this child as a gift from Him and your desire is to bring your child up in God’s ways.
 The dedication ceremony is a public event, where parents, before God and all present acknowledge that they are committed to raising up their child according to God’s holy word and with the Holy Spirit’s help.

-We find in the scriptures where parents brought children to Jesus and he welcomed them.
-Baptism for children is not found in the scriptures.
+Child dedication is not the same as water baptism.
 We believe water baptism should follow a confession of faith unto salvation.
 At REACH Church we generally baptized those who are at least 12 years of age and older.

 If you have additional questions you may call the church at (914) 761-3361 and one of our church staff will assist you.

-We ask the only parent and legal guardians register children for Baby Dedication.
-Although Grandmas, Grandpas, Aunts, and Uncles may wish to see a loved one dedicated to the Lord, only parents and legal guardians are permitted to dedicate children.
-In order to register your child foR dedication click on the “Register My Child For Dedication” button below.
-Once you have completed the form a WCWC staff member will contact you with further directions.
+Only parents and legal guardians are permitted to register children for Baby Dedication.
+In order to register your child for dedication click on the “Register My Child For Dedication” button below.
+Once you have completed the form a REACH Church staff member will contact you with further directions.